-B. RISK MANAGEMENT
+B. Risk Management

 The Commission is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the Commission carries commercial insurance.
 Payments of premiums for these policies are recorded as expenses of the Commission.
+The Commission completed an annual review of its insurance coverage to ensure adequate coverage.
+No settlements exceeded insurance coverage during any of the past three fiscal years.

-C. CONTINGENCIES
+C. Contingencies